hzi-bifo/seq2geno/README.md

   seq2geno -f options.yml
 ```

 The input file is an yaml file where all options are described.
-The file includes two parts.
+The file includes two parts:

-- functions:
+1. features:

 | option | action | values ([default])|
 | --- | --- | --- |